bensk/AP-CSP/README.md

 - In **Unit 4: Big Data & Privacy** reflecting on their own data and technology, students extend their insights to consider how large data sets of many people’s data affect large-scale communication, interaction, collaboration, and problem-solving. `LO 3.2.2 [P3], LO 7.1.1 [P4], LO 7.1.2 [P4]`

 ### P5: Communicating
-- In Unit TK, students learn about IP address hierarchy, IPv4 vs. IPv6, packets and packet switching, reliable data transmission, open standards, the Internet abstraction hierarchy and how these systems interrelate.
+- In **Unit 5: The Interwebz**,**Unit 5: The Interwebz** students learn about IP address hierarchy, IPv4 vs. IPv6, packets and packet switching, reliable data transmission, open standards, the Internet abstraction hierarchy and how these systems interrelate.
 Students write a simple program to report their IP address by scraping a webpage, explore a simulation of unreliable data transmission, and discuss and write about the abstractions of the Internet including protocols and address hierarchy. `LO 6.1.1 [P3], LO 6.2.1 [P5], LO 6.2.2 [P4]`
-- Unit TK, students create a general graphing program that plots data points on a screen whose dimensions (scale) they have determined themselves.
+- In **Unit 3: Digital Information & Representation**, students create a general graphing program that plots data points on a screen whose dimensions (scale) they have determined themselves.
 Students interpret and communicate the results of their data-processing by using appropriate visualizations, notations, and precise language. `LO 3.1.3 [P5]`

 ### P6: Collaborating
 - In **Unit 2: Building Apps**, students build a basic todo list app and learn that lists can store data and that programs can access and manipulate list contents.
 Students collaborate to create a computational artifact using lists and list-processing procedures to organize information. `LO 1.2.2 [P2], LO 5.1.3 [P6] `